 With that global spotlight comes more demand for international games and engagements.
 The big stars like Messi and Ronaldo fly out to play games and make public appearances all over the world, and that isn’t even counting international contests such as COPA, UEFA, and the World Cup.

 These are the top nine footballers with private jets.
+Also check out the fortunate souls in these articles:

 1. Neymar (Embraer Legacy 100/Cessna Citation Sovereign+)